z390development/z390/Doc/readme.txt

 2. Download latest z390 InstallShield setup.exe file from www.z390.org
 3. Run z390 setup.exe to install it on Windows Vista or XP system
 4. Remove old versions of J2SE runtime such as 1.4.2 etc.
-5. Download and install Java 1.6.0u3+ runtime from: http://java.sun.com/j2se/
+5. Download and install latest J2SE 6.0+ runtime from:
+    http://java.sun.com/j2se/
 6. Double click on the z390 desktop icon to start z390 GUI
     a.
 Enter the command IVP to run installation verification program